migueldeicaza/TensorFlowSharp/README.md

 If you want to work on extending TensorFlowSharp or contribute to its development read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+Please keep in mind that this requires a modern version of C# as this uses some new capabilities there.
+So you will want to use Visual Studio 2017.

 ## Possible Contributions